A Scale What?

 For example, a scale of “one to twenty” means that one millimetre on a page represents twenty millimetres in real life.

-When a single line or length is drawn on a page the real-life line is twenty times longer.
+What is important to note is that when a single line or length is drawn on a page the real-life line is twenty times longer.

 When a square or an area (length x width) is drawn on a page, the real-life area is twenty times the length and twenty times the width, so 400 times larger.